ktheticdev/BadWDSD/README.md

 Currently, **Raspberry Pi Pico (RP2040)** and **RP2040-Zero** is supported.

 **Only install modchip after Stagex is installed to console flash from above section.
-Otherwise it won't boot, if you already installed the modchip.
-You can use HOLD pin to temporary disable the modchip without unsoldering it.**
+Otherwise it won't boot, if you already installed the modchip, You can use HOLD pin to temporary disable the modchip without unsoldering it.**

 <details>
   <summary> <b>Pico</b> </summary>